 Small claims court litigants in Texas normally represent themselves without an attorney.
 This is largely because the amount at issue in the case is not large enough to justify the hiring of an attorney.
 However, you are allowed to retain one if you choose.

 Can I file my case in small claims court?

-A plaintiff cannot demand more than $10,000 in their action.
-(Texas Government Code 28.093).
-Small claims parties can only recover money.
-You cannot seek injunctive relief.
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+You are unable to seek injunctive or equitable relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 You could only ask the court for an award of money.

 Clerk’s Role in Small Claims Court Actions

 The clerk at the courthouse can be an excellent resource for your case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Henderson County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.